Helpful Dental Information Peabody, MA

 - Am I a Candidate for Dental Implants?

-- Dr. Hong often recommends dental implants as a tooth replacement solution because it is the only solution that replaces both the missing root and tooth.
+- We often recommend dental implants as a tooth replacement solution because it is the only solution that replaces both the missing root and tooth.
 However, in order to qualify for dental implants you need to have sufficient density in your jawbone along with healthy gums.
 If you do not, you may need to consider a bone graft or a hybrid solution.
-We can let you know for sure after an examination is conducted in our 01960 dental office.
+We can let you know for sure after an examination is conducted in our Peabody dental office.

 - Dental Anxiety